undur/wo-jetty-adaptor/README.md

 ab -k -n 10000 -c 16 http://127.0.0.1:1200/Apps/WebObjects/Hugi.woa/res/app/ZillaSlab-Light.ttf
 ```

 Returns the following results.
 So pretty great I'd say.

-Disabling `KeepAlive` (removing the `-k` parameter) slows us down by ~50%.
+Disabling `KeepAlive` (removing the `-k` parameter) slows us down by about a half which is probably a more realistic benchmark, since it's rare for clients to make 15.000 requests/sec to your application.

 ```
 Concurrency Level:      16